The Framework for

 File Driver

 Markdown files with frontmatter.
-Perfect for docs, blogs, and small sites.
+Perfect for docs, blogs, small sites.

 Hybrid Driver